Uno Loop: Early life, education, and sport

 Uno Loop was born in Tallinn to Eduard and Amilde Hildegard Loop (née Vesiloik) and grew up in Tallinn and the village of Nabala in Harju County.
-Interested in music from an early age, he attended the Tallinn Music High School, receiving a degree in music theory in 1958 and became an accomplished guitarist.
+Interested in music from an early age, he attended the Music School of Tallinn, receiving a degree in music theory in 1958 and became an accomplished guitarist.
 In his youth, Loop was also interested in athletics, particularly boxing, and began training and competing in matches in his early teens.
 At the age of 17, he became the 1947–48 light-middleweight two-time Estonian Junior Champion.
-After school, he initially planned on becoming a sailor, but was invited by composer, musician, and Tallinn Music School music theory lecturer Uno Naissoo to join his swing and jazz music ensemble Swing Club as a guitarist.
+After school, he initially planned on becoming a sailor, but was invited by composer, musician, and Music School of Tallinn music theory lecturer Uno Naissoo to join his swing and jazz music ensemble Swing Club as a guitarist.